Sebastián Rojas

-Sebastián André Rojas Quesada (born 29 October 1999) is a Peruvian footballer who plays as a goalkeeper for Peruvian Segunda División side Deportivo Llacuabamba.
+Sebastián André Rojas Quesada (born 29 October 1999) is a Peruvian footballer who plays as a goalkeeper for ADA.

 Career

 Club career

 Rojas is a product of Universitario.
 He later joined FBC Melgar ahead of the 2018 season.
 At Melgar, he played for the clubs reserve team, but was also on the bench for one professional game against Sport Boys in June 2018.

 Ahead of the 2019 season, Rojas moved to Carlos A. Mannucci.
 He was mainly playing for the reserve team in his first season.
 Rojas got his official and professional debut for the club on 5 October 2019 in the Peruvian Primera División against Deportivo Binacional, which was lost 4–0.
 In the following season, he continued to play for the reserve team and act as reserve goalkeeper for the first team.

 In January 2023, Rojas joined Peruvian Segunda División side Deportivo Llacuabamba.
+In the 2024 season, he moved to Deportivo Coopsol.

+In January 2025, Rojas moved to Peruvian Segunda División club ADA.